 Beverages: Wine, liquor, beer and all of your favorite beverages are permitted in your checked baggage.
 You can also bring beverages packaged in 3.4 oz or less bottles in your carry-on in the liquids bag.
 However, just because you can pack alcohol doesn’t mean that you can drink them on the flight.
 FAA regulations state that “No person may drink any alcoholic beverage aboard an aircraft unless the certificate holder operating the aircraft has served that beverage.”

-Foods: While most cakes, pies, bread, donuts, fruits, vegetables and even turkeys are allowed, please double check TSA’s list to ensure your food items are prohibited.
+Foods: While most cakes, pies, bread, donuts, fruits, vegetables and even turkeys are allowed, please double check TSA’s list to ensure your food items are not prohibited.

 Dry Ice: Find out how to travel with dry ice to keep your favorite items preserved while traveling.